Eunchan1578/Embeded-career-ecKim/AI-project/README.md

-# this_AI_project is about tracking person for smart cart & item carrier
+# This_AI_project is about tracking person for smart cart & item carrier